AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 But, we are going to make some changes.

 - Duplicate the user Seeder and rename this to `AdminSeeder`
-- Remove the client and staff from this new seeder
+- Remove the client and staff from this new `AdminSeeder`
 - Update to add the `admin` role to the Admin User.

+As we are creating a SINGLE user, we can reduce the current code.

 Start by removing most of the current code, and remove the list of users, and make it a single `seedUser`:

 ```php
 $seedUser = [